-Summer Camp 2015 will begin on Monday afternoon, June 15, and end at noon Saturday, June 20.
+Summer Camp 2016 will begin on Monday afternoon, June 20, and end at noon Saturday, June 25.
 Boys and girls 12 to 15 years old as of June 15 are eligible to apply.
 Trout Unlimited will accept a total of 14 participants.
-Tuition is $495; insurance coverage is supplied by GSMIT.
+Tuition is $495.
 A minimum of two girls is required, and applicants should be in good physical condition.
 Applicants need not be Tennessee residents.

 For more information visit http://tntroutadventure.org or contact John R. Thurman by calling (865) 494-7771.